OpenLiberty/liberty-tools-eclipse/README.md

-# Open Liberty Tools for Eclipse
+# Welcome to the Liberty Tools (for Eclipse) project

 [![License](https://img.shields.io/badge/License-EPL%202.0-red.svg?label=license&logo=eclipse)](https://www.eclipse.org/legal/epl-2.0/)

 An [Open Liberty](https://openliberty.io/) plugin for Eclipse.
 The plugin will detect your Liberty Maven or Liberty Gradle project, and using the Liberty tools dashboard view, you can start,